interrogator/corpkit/rst_docs/interpreter/corpkit.interpreter.interrogating.rst

    > search corpus for words matching 'ing$' with subcorpora as speaker

-If you don't want to keep specifying the subcorpus structure every time you search the corpus, you can set the default subcorpus value with for the session with ``set``:
+If you don't want to keep specifying the subcorpus structure every time you search a corpus, you have a couple of choices.
+First, you can set the default subcorpus value with for the session with ``set subcorpora``.
+This applies the filter globally, to whatever corpus you search:

 .. code-block:: bash